-COM324 Video Post Production - 3 credits
+COM324 Intermediate Video Post Production - 3 credits

 This course is designed to give students intermediate to advanced experience in Adobe Premiere Pro as well as basic experience in Adobe After Effects and Adobe Encore DVD.
 Students are responsible for shooting and editing several projects over the course of the semester.
-(Prerequisite: COM103, COM224)
+(Prerequisite: COM103 or COM212, COM222, COM224)